beego/beedoc/en-US/mvc/view/view.md

 	    this.TplNames = "index.tpl"
 	}

-The param of Form must be a pointor to a struct.
+The param of Form must be a pointer to a struct.

 template: